sequenceiq/docker-spark/README.md

 ## Testing

-You can run one of the stock examples:
+There are two deploy modes that can be used to launch Spark applications on YARN.

+### YARN-client mode

+In yarn-client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 ```
-cd /usr/local/spark
 # run the spark shell
-./bin/spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1
+spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1

 # execute the the following command which should return 1000
 scala> sc.parallelize(1 to 1000).count()
 ```

-There are two deploy modes that can be used to launch Spark applications on YARN.
+### YARN-cluster mode

 In yarn-cluster mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
-In yarn-client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 Estimating Pi (yarn-cluster mode):

 ```
-cd /usr/local/spark

 # execute the the following command which should write the "Pi is roughly 3.1418" into the logs
-./bin/spark-submit --class org.apache.spark.examples.SparkPi --master yarn-cluster --driver-memory 1g --executor-memory 1g --executor-cores 1 examples/target/scala-2.10/spark-examples_2.10-1.0.1.jar
+spark-submit --class org.apache.spark.examples.SparkPi --master yarn-cluster --driver-memory 1g --executor-memory 1g --executor-cores 1 ./lib/spark-examples-1.1.0-hadoop2.4.0.jar
 ```

 Estimating Pi (yarn-client mode):

 ```
-cd /usr/local/spark

 # execute the the following command which should print the "Pi is roughly 3.1418" to the screen
-./bin/spark-submit --class org.apache.spark.examples.SparkPi --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1 examples/target/scala-2.10/spark-examples_2.10-1.0.1.jar
+spark-submit --class org.apache.spark.examples.SparkPi --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1 ./lib/spark-examples-1.1.0-hadoop2.4.0.jar
 ```